ChuckJonas/ts-force/README.md

 ### Composite API

-The [Composite API](https://developer.salesforce.com/blogs/tech-pubs/2017/01/simplify-your-api-code-with-new-composite-resources.html) is a powerful way to bundle API calls into a single request
+The [Composite API](https://developer.salesforce.com/blogs/tech-pubs/2017/01/simplify-your-api-code-with-new-composite-resources.html) is a powerful way to bundle API calls into a single request.

 #### Collection

 As of API v42.0 you can now send a DML request containing a collection of up to 200 records.
 Unlike Batch & Composite, this request will be processed in a single execution transiton (making it much faster, but also more likely to exceed platform limits).

 ```typescript